paragliding training center

 I've found [reed valve leaks] by listening.
 Remove the spark plugs, the air box over the carburetors, and open the throttle butterflies all the way.
 Now get someone to spin the motor, either with the starter, or by rope pull, while you listen though the carburetor throats.
 Use a piece of clear plastic aquarium air line tubing for a stethoscope and put it down into the carburetor throats.
 On a good reed, you will here a single air intake event per crank rotation.
 With a bad one, you will hear what sounds like breathing in and out with two air movements per crank cycle.
 This only really works well if your motor has a single carburetor throat for each cylinder.

 A loose or improperly torqued down reed valve body can leak air.
-On some engines this causes the fuel pump to fail because the pulse port is integrated into the reed valve body such as in the Top 80.
+This may cause the fuel pump to fail because the pulse port is integrated into the reed valve body such as in the Top 80.
+The engine may run OK at idle because the inherent suction of the carburetor will overcome a failed fuel pump.
+The moment the throttle increases past 1/4 open or so for a few mintues, the fuel pump fails and the engine will stop abruptly due to lack of fuel.
+I have also seen defective carburetor - reed valve body gaskets that have the hole for the pump port either misaligned or too small to do its job.
 The Polini Thor engines have a small piece of tubing between a port directly on the crankcase and the fuel pump on the carburetor.
 These engines and most other paramotors will not experience fuel pump failure if the reed valve body is loose.
 A failed fuel pump will lean out the fuel mixture resulting in engine overheating and irreversible topend damage.
-Top 80 owners must be certain that their reed valve bodies are torqued to 4 Nm and that BLUE threadlock be used on the screws.
+The fix for this in the Top 80 takes 15 minutes, if that.
+Be certain that the reed valve body bolts are torqued to 2.5 Nm and that they BLUE threadlock on them so they will not loosen.

 These instructions apply to the Top 80.
 Other paramotors may be slightly different.
 Always check the instruction manual for your engine before and during assembly.